-Sacred Bean Coffee is a social enterprise initiative pioneered and run by people overcoming life-controlling issues.
-We work with socially excluded people overcoming struggles such as homelessness, offending behaviours and substance abuse, teaching them how to source, roast, brew and retail artisan coffee that is both ethical and great tasting.
+Sacred Bean Coffee is a non-profit social enterprise that was pioneered and continues to be run by people overcoming life-controlling issues.
+We work with socially excluded people to bring you great tasting coffee that helps people in need from the farm to the roasting room.

-Ultimately, we are passionate about providing opportunities for people to learn new skills or transfer old skills to enhance future employment goals.
-Like the potential locked up inside every bean, we believe every individual has the potential locked inside of them.
-Provided with the right support network and breaks in life, people can and do alter their stories.
+Ultimately, we are passionate about providing opportunities for people to learn new skills to strengthen their position to achieve their future goals.
+Like the potential for our beans to make a fantastic cup of coffee, we believe every individual has the potential to make the world a better place.

 Provided with the right support network and a bit of faith, people can and do alter their stories.

 “Create the right culture and it will flourish,” – Rev. Darren Howie, Director and Founder of Sacred Bean Coffee.